 Third, they will ask for its calibration report.

-- They see to it that there is no out of tolerance reported or displayed in the report.
+- The auditor will see to it that there is no out-of-tolerance reported or displayed in the report.

 - They will check the traceability information

 - Match the details about the sample like the identification tag or serial number reflected in the label.

 - Other important details including who performs the review once received from the 3rd party lab (this is where we must be knowledgeable on how to understand and interpret a calibration certificate—check it out here)

 Lastly, they will check who performed the calibration of the instruments,

 - if it is external or 3rd party calibration, they will ask for the accreditation certificate with the scope of accreditation of the Lab (should be accredited to ISO 17025).

 These audit sequences are what I mostly observe, the sequence may not exactly in those orders but the majority follow it because of the continues thought process that it can provide to the auditors.

 By determining these sequence, it presented on what to improve in my calibration program by focusing on every related detail on the sequence as applicable to every measuring instruments that are being used.

 These are the things to be expected to be asked during the audit but it is not a complete guide to ensure a properly managed calibration lab.
 Calibration laboratory management has a dedicated international standard to be used for in-depth knowledge of its management, the ISO 17025.
 If you want to be accredited as a calibration lab then this is the standard to be used.

 Do you have other observation and question guides in mind?
 Please comment below.